WDT HUB

 Children gathered with Field Fellow in Uganda

-From December 2025, EU importers must prove that products do not originate from deforested land — with GPS coordinates, dated satellite data and a demonstrable chain of custody.
-Cargill, Kerry, Olam and comparable global ingredient houses have moved this from marketing to a hard procurement requirement.
+From December 2025, EU importers must prove that products do not originate from deforested land, with GPS coordinates, dated satellite data and a demonstrable chain of custody.
+Cargill, Kerry, Olam and comparable global ingredient houses have moved this from marketing language to a hard procurement requirement.

-The Hub makes 500 invisible farmers visible.
-The interface multinationals are looking for but cannot build themselves at viable cost.
+The Hub makes 500 invisible farmers visible, the interface multinationals need but cannot build themselves at viable cost.

 EUDR Art.
 9